joelm11/spsc/src/ds.md

 # General Design Principles

 - These data structures are SPSC.
 - These data structures have templated types.
 - These data structures have a constant size.

 ## Locked Queue

-This queue uses a lock to synchronize reads and writes.
+- This queue uses a lock to synchronize reads and writes.
+- Attempts to push to a full queue should fail.
+- Attemps to pop from an empty queue should fail.